Focus Drift

 Terms of Use

 Welcome to Focus Drift.
-These Terms of Use ("Terms") govern your use of the Focus Drift mobile application ("App") and related services.
+These Terms of Use ("Terms") govern your use of the Focus Drift application ("App") on iOS and macOS, and related services.
 By downloading, installing, or using the App, you agree to be bound by these Terms.

 1. Acceptance of Terms